 Manufacturers and Products Affected by Recall

-As of Jan.
-8, 2020, more than a dozen manufacturers have recalled ranitidine products in the United States.
+As of March 27, 2020, more than a dozen manufacturers had recalled ranitidine products in the United States.

 In their recall announcements on the FDA’s website, manufacturers list either the Zantac recall lot numbers or the National Drug Codes, abbreviated NDC.
 The NDC provides information such as what company labeled the drug, the type of medication and the number of doses in a package.
 A pharmacist can help consumers find this information on their medication packaging.

-Below is a list of manufacturers that have recalled the product in the United States as of Feb.
-21, 2020.
-For detailed information on all lots numbers and NDC codes, please check the company’s recall announcements on the FDA’s page for Recalls, Market Withdrawals and Safety Alerts.
+Below is a list of manufacturers that had recalled the product in the United States as of March 27, 2020.
+For detailed information on all lot numbers and NDC codes, please check the company’s recall announcements on the FDA’s page for Recalls, Market Withdrawals and Safety Alerts.

 The Sandoz recall issued on Sept.
 23, 2019 affects 150 mg and 300 mg doses of ranitidine in 20, 60 and 500 count bottles.
 Consumers can ask their local pharmacists for help identifying recalled lot numbers.